ChristianMurphy/compile-to-graal/languages/Python.md

 ## Installation

-JavaScript support comes built in with Graal.
+Python support comes built in with Graal.

 ## Runs on Graal